rh-marketingops/dwm/README.md

     * `overwrite`: boolean indicating whether to write over an existing value
     * `blankIfNoMatch`: overwrite existing value with a blank value if no match found
  - `userDefinedFunctions`: document of the following sub-documents with ordered numeric names, indicating when user-defined functions should be run: `beforeGenericValidation, beforeGenericRegex, beforeFieldSpecificValidation, beforeFieldSpecificRegex, beforeNormalization, beforeNormalizationRegex, beforeDeriveData, afterProcessing`
+ - `history`: settings dictating if/how to write contact history

 ## Lookups, Derivation, and Regex rules